confluentinc/confluent-kubernetes-examples/security/using-cert-manager/README.md

 ### Status

-Use the status section to get information about the component: like endpoints, internal topics etc. Here, you'll see that each component endpoint is TLS enabled.
+Use the status section to get information about the component, such as endpoints, internal topics, etc. Here, you'll see that each component endpoint is TLS enabled.

 ```